 What is the AWS Coaching Project?

 Burnout among surgical trainees is a challenging problem facing hospitals and programs nationwide, and studies show that burnout disproportionately affects women.
 We have come up with a unique program to address this and take action.
-With the help of Dr. Kerri Palamara from the Massachusetts General Hospital, we are launching a new coaching project through AWS designed to support women trainees and reduce burnout.
-Dr. Palamara has already had success with this program nationwide with studies showing reduced burnout and improved well-being in trainees.
+Last year, with the help of Dr. Kerri Palamara from the Massachusetts General Hospital, we have created a new coaching project designed to support women trainees and reduce burnout.
+Dr. Palamara already had success with this program nationwide, with studies showing reduced burnout and improved well-being in trainees.
 We will be tailoring this program to the specific issues facing women surgery residents such as gender bias, microaggression, and work-life integration.
 While surgery residents have many evaluators, letter-writers and mentors, they rarely have the opportunity for a faculty member to reflect on their development throughout their training in a coaching role.
 The coaching project is focused only on the resident’s individual personal and professional development, not their career development.
 The goal is to help each and every one of our residents excel and progress throughout their training with the tools to combat burnout, as we are all lifelong learners with growth potential.

-AWS faculty who volunteer to be coaches will undergo a mandatory three-hour coaching session which will take place at the annual AWS Conference.
-Coaches will then be paired with residents for three remote coaching sessions to take place over a nine-month period.
+AWS faculty who volunteer to be coaches will undergo a mandatory three-hour coaching session at AWS Annual Conference in San Francisco on October 27 from 1:00 to 4:00pm.
+Coaches will then be paired with two residents for three remote coaching sessions to take place over a nine-month period.
 Surveys will be administered before and after the coaching period.

 AWS is evaluating the efficacy of a coaching program in surgical residents with a specially designed pilot research project.
 In this pilot, half of the residents who sign up will be randomized to coaching, and the other half will receive informational readings about topics related to burnout.